nhanvo/NodeJS/shopping-cart/Readme.md

-This is shopping cart example using nodejs and mongodb
+This is shopping cart example using nodejs and mongodb.
+Test:
+    - cd shopping-cart
+    - npm install
+    - npm start
+    - goto localhost:3000 to see result